swallace17/Circadian-Hue-Sync/README.md

 # Circadian Hue Scene Sync

-Home Assistant custom integration that precomputes and keeps Hue scenes in sync with current circadian lighting values.
+Home Assistant custom integration that precomputes and keeps Hue scenes in sync with current circadian lighting values (From the Circadian Lighting custom integration in HACS).

 ## What it does